Charles John Brown: Apostolic Nuncio to the Philippines

-On September 28, 2020, Francis named him apostolic nuncio to the Philippines.
-On April 14, 2021, Brown joined the years-long preliminary celebrations for 500 Years of Christianity in the Philippines, celebrating Mass with José S. Palma, the Archbishop of Cebu.
-Brown also baptised several children in commemoration of the first baptism on Cebu in 1521.
+On September 28, 2020, Pope Francis named him Apostolic Nuncio to the Philippines.

-In the aftermath of Typhoon Rai on December 16, 2021, Brown spent Christmas Day with typhoon victims in Siargao Island.
+In the aftermath of Typhoon Rai on December 16, 2021, Archbishop Brown spent Christmas Day with typhoon victims in Siargao Island.
 He then celebrated Mass on the Feast of the Holy Family at San Nicolás de Tolentino Cathedral in Surigao del Norte, later visiting several parishes.

-On February 11, 2022, Brown co-consecrated Archbishop Arnaldo Catalán, the current apostolic nuncio to Rwanda.
-He also led the closing ceremonies for that jubilee year, officiating the Mass on March 31, 2022, on Limasawa Island, site of the first recorded Mass in the Philippines on March 31, 1521.
+On February 11, 2022, Archbishop Brown co-consecrated Archbishop Arnaldo Catalán, the current Apostolic Nuncio to Rwanda.
+He also led the closing ceremonies for that Jubilee Year, officiating the Mass on March 31, 2022, on Limasawa Island, site of the first recorded Mass in the Philippines on March 31, 1521.
 He later presided over the Mass culminating the Year of Missio Ad Gentes in Cebu on April 24.

-On September 26, 2022, Brown said Mass for the Filipino American community ar St. Patrick’s Cathedral in New York City for the 35th canonization anniversary of Lorenzo Ruiz, the first Filipino saint.On January 31, 2024, Brown said Mass on the feast of Saint John Bosco during the 70th Founder's Day celebrations in Don Bosco Technical Institute of Makati in Makati.
+On September 26, 2022, Archbishop Brown presided for the Thanksgiving Mass of the Filipino American community at St. Patrick's Cathedral in New York City for the 35th canonization anniversary of St. Lorenzo Ruiz, the first Filipino saint.

-In May 2024, Brown attended the inauguration of Lai Ching-te, president of the Republic of China, in Taipei, Taiwan.
+In May 2024, Brown was the Vatican's special envoy to the inauguration of Lai Ching-te, president of the Republic of China, in Taipei, Taiwan.

+On April 8, 2026, the Apostolic Nunciature in the Philippines celebrated the 75th anniversary of Diplomatic Relations between the Holy See and the Philippines with a Holy Mass presided by Archbishop Brown concelebrated with Cardinal Jose Advincula, the Archbishop of Manila, at the Manila Cathedral.